dancer1325/prometheus-website/src/components/FeaturesCards.md

     * ->
       * flexible
         * Reason:
-          * 🧠you can modify the dimensions🧠
+          * 🧠you can modify the dimensions == you can modify the columns🧠
       * powerful
         * easier queries